 PLANNING FOR TOMORROW—GUIDING YOU START TO FINISH THROUGH COVID-19

 1. Evaluate & Educate

 We serve our clients as an all-purpose resource for janitorial service, facility maintenance, and COVID related guidance on how to maintain a safe and compliant facility.
 Most importantly, we become a part of your team.
 Right away our experts work with your team to conduct a deep-dive site assessment to develop a tailored cleaning plan that tackles the problems your business is facing.
 Augmenting traditional scopes of work to prioritize focus on touchpoints and high-contact areas is baseline in our response as consistent and thorough disinfection procedures are key in reducing the potential of disease transmission.
-We also take the wheel in navigating COVID-19 guidelines specific to your state’s regulations to ensure that compliance is achieved and maintained.
+We also take the wheel in navigating COVID-19 guidelines specific to your state’s regulations to ensure that compliance is maintained.

 2. Enhanced cleaning & Disinfection